How to Charge Your Electric Car in Public: 2026 Guide

 Fast Chargers (7-22kW)

-Fast chargers offer a significant step up in charging speed and are becoming increasingly common in:
+Fast chargers offer a significant step up in charging speed and are often found in:

 Supermarkets,